siyamsarker/WireShield/README.md

 You’ll be asked a few questions (address/hostname, public NIC, wg interface, IPs, port, DNS, AllowedIPs).
 A summary is shown at the end—confirm to proceed.
 WireShield will install WireGuard, configure the server, enable forwarding, set firewall rules, and create your first client.

-Optional: install the Web Dashboard (GUI)
+Web Dashboard (GUI)

+- The installer is a single flow that covers both the CLI and the GUI.
+During setup, you'll be prompted to enable the dashboard (default: Yes).
-- If the Go toolchain is present on the host, the installer will offer to build and enable the dashboard automatically.
+- All dependencies are installed automatically; if Go isn't available, the installer will fetch and install it to build the dashboard.
-- You can also install it later (no clone required) with:
+- You can also install or reinstall the dashboard later (no clone required) with:

 ```bash
 curl -fsSL https://raw.githubusercontent.com/siyamsarker/WireShield/master/scripts/install-dashboard.sh | sudo bash